SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls/DT-P-AE-M01-002.md

 - Unsuccessful password checks for a specific user in a specific client

 Personal identifiable information can be found in certain security audit logs, make sure to follow any data protection regulations your organizations falls under when storing personal information.

+Alerts can be configured when a certain event occurs or a threshold is reached, this helps automate the review process of security audit logs and reduces work load from administrators.
+Sending logs to a central location helps to achieve setting up alerts.

 ## Verification of Control